yl8976/cis120notes/Notes.md

 ## Chapter 11 - Partial Functions: Option Types

 ## Chapter 12 - Unit and Sequencing Commands
+- Can define values of type unit
+- Can pattern match unit
+- Unit is the result of an implicit branch

 ## Chapter 13 - Records of Named Fields